Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 If the primary contact is applying for coverage, select Yes to the Are you applying for coverage question.
 The primary contact will also be the primary applicant.

-When the primary contact is applying for coverage during an agent-assisted enrollment:
+When the primary contact is applying for coverage, and the application is associated with an agent's NPN:

 SSN is required for U.S. citizens who have been issued an SSN.